 Mashed avocado on whole-grain toast with cucumber, olives, and radish decorations for healthy fats, fiber, and vitamins.

-Most popular Halloween snack?
+What is the most popular Halloween snack?